 Alpine Skiing, Morzine France

-I offer lessons and guiding for all abilities, from your first day on skis to advanced off-piste skiing, GCSE filming, family days out, and corporate groups.
+I offer lessons and guiding for all abilities, from your first day on skis to advanced off-piste skiing and touring, GCSE filming, family days out, and corporate groups.

-Get in touch with me today and learn more about alpine skiing in Morzine or to start planning your trip over!
+Get in touch to learn more about alpine skiing in Morzine and the rest of the Portes du Soleil.

-Apline skiing providers a thrilling experience as we explore the mountains of Morzine in France.
-It’s an opportunity for experienced skiiers ready to take the sport to the next level.
-Please get in touch with me today to book your excursion.
+Ski touring provides a thrilling experience as we explore the mountains around Morzine in France.
+It’s an opportunity for experienced skiiers to take the sport to the next level.
+Please get in touch to book your excursion.

-Alpine touring is what you get when you combine hiking with downhill skiing.
+Ski touring is what you get when you combine hiking with off-piste skiing.
 You also get an amazing workout, and good old fashioned fun.
-If you haven’t discovered the joys of alpine touring, you’re in for a treat!
+If you haven’t discovered the joys of ski touring, you’re in for a treat!

 If you’re ready to skip the ski lift and experience backcountry skiing, you’ll need some extra gear and a good guide.

-Do I need different gear for alpine skiing?
+Do I need different gear for ski touring?

-Alpine touring bindings (also known as “AT bindings“, allow you to lift your heels naturally while skinning uphill, then lock your boots down and use regular alpine skiing technique when you want to go downhill.
+Ski touring bindings allow you to lift your heels naturally while skinning uphill, then lock your boots down and use regular alpine skiing technique when you want to go downhill.

 These are the bindings you use to access backcountry terrain.
-Used in combination with climbing skins and alpine touring boots that have a hinging upper cuff, AT bindings make traveling over snowy ground remarkably fast and efficient.
+Used in combination with climbing skins and alpine touring boots that have a hinging upper cuff, touring bindings make travelling over undulating snowy ground remarkably fast and efficient.